 After listening to hours of gripping testimony in legislative hearings, we want to more clearly put to rest any misconceptions about this bill.
 First we want to tackle the claim that only certain protected categories of children will be benefit from the bill.
 This is blatantly untrue, and a false claim that has been widely circulated by a small group who have no facts to back up their rhetoric.
 This bill includes unequivocal protection for ALL students.

 Another often repeated argument about the bill is that it comes with unfunded costs for school districts to implement.
-Our response is this: bullying and harassment can lead to students missing classes, being suspended or dropping out – all of which costs students, schools and taxpayers money.
+Our response is this: bullying and harassment can lead to students missing classes, being suspended, dropping out or even committing suicide.
+The lawsuits that followed student suicides in the Anoka-Hennepin School District not only brought to light the gross inadequacy of our state’s anti-bullying laws, they were also costly.
 This bill includes $1 million to help schools develop effective policies and also provides local districts with access to up to $7 per student through the existing Safe Schools Levy.

 Other even more outrageous claims have stated that the bill includes sexually explicit curriculum as well infringes on free speech.
 These are both false and only distract from meaningful dialogue about trying to protect our children.
 In addition, this bill specifies protections regarding students’ constitutional rights, including free speech.